 Specialist, Return to Work

-Lead return to work activities for cases at risk in order to drive return to work (RTW) outcomes.
+Lead return-to- work (RTW) activities for cases at risk in order to drive RTW outcomes.
 Ensure suitable and sustainable RTW outcomes are achieved through customized coordination of the right services at the right time, and by applying a customer-centric approach.
-Achieve optimal outcomes and promote leading return to work practices through the delivery of innovative and specialized services
+Achieve optimal outcomes and promote leading RTW practices through the delivery of innovative and specialized services.

 KEY ACCOUNTABILITIES AND RESPONSIBILITIES